sttoracle/ORACASB/README.md

 > * Normal activity.
 Below 60.

 #### **STEP 4.3**: To view all details related to a user's risk score, click the user name.
-On the user details page , click a link in the Risk Factors section to view the details related to specific risk factors for a user ( for example *Actions from suspicious IP* )
+On the user details page, click a link in the Risk Factors section to view the details related to specific risk factors for a user (for example *Actions from suspicious IP*)

 ![](images/CASB/user_risk.png)

 #### **STEP 4.4**: Click on the User Activities Button
 ![](images/CASB/user_activity.png)

 A bar chart that presents the weights of the individual risk factors that contributed to the user's particular risk score will be displayed.

-You can click on the individual sections on the bar chart to drill into the individual risk events associated with the user's chart ( presented by date ).
+You can click on the individual sections on the bar chart to drill into the individual risk events associated with the user's chart (presented by date).

 ![](images/CASB/risk_weight.png)

 ## Exercise 7.
 Event Management
 ___
 Oracle CASB Cloud Service generates a ticket in the Incidents section of the console whenever it detects a behavioral anomaly.
 Administrators also can create incident tickets manually.
 #### **STEP 1**: Finding an targeting an Incident in the Incidents Page for remediation.
-Selct one of the SalesForce Security Control related incidents and click the "*remediate*" icon
+Select one of the SalesForce Security Control related incidents and click the "*remediate*" icon

 ![](images/CASB/click_remediate.png)

 #### **STEP 2**: Review and remediate the incident
-Oracle CASB Cloud Service will open a dialog box with the details of the incident .
-For security control related indicents you'll notice an actual value and a recommended value that is prescribed by the current active security control baseline.
+Oracle CASB Cloud Service will open a dialog box with the details of the incident.
+For security control, related incidents you'll notice an actual value and a recommended value that is prescribed by the current active security control baseline.
-For services,such as SalesForce, that provide APIs to effect the recommended configuration changes in the traget service you'll have an option to perform an "*Auto Remediation*" you can also select to perform a "*Manual Remediation*" .
-We'll do a manual remediation in this excersise since we've already demonstrated an "*Auto Remediation*" in a previose excersise .
+For services, such as SalesForce, that provide APIs to affect the recommended configuration changes in the target service you'll have an option to perform an "*Auto Remediation*" you can also select to perform a "*Manual Remediation*”.
+We'll do a manual remediation in this exercise since we've already demonstrated an "*Auto Remediation*" in a previous exercise.
 ![](images/CASB/manual_remediation.png)

 Supply a description in the "*Reason*" text area of what actions you performed to resolve the incident and click the "*Resolve Incident*" button.